Skip to main content

 The Tampa Daily Times, Friday, June 15, 1917

-Cigar City: Inquiry-Based Learning through artifacts and photographs
+Cigar City: Inquiry-Based Learning Through Artifacts and Photographs

-Cigar City: Inquiry-Based Learning through artifacts and photographs
+Cigar City: Inquiry-Based Learning Through Artifacts and Photographs

-Tampa Sunday Tribune, December 6, 1931 The Tampa Tribune, Monday, December 7, 1931 The Tampa Tribune (Tampa, Florida) · Wed, Nov 6, 1929 · Page 6 The Tampa Times (Tampa, Florida) · Fri, Dec 11, 1931 · Page 12
+The_Tampa_Tribune_1931_12_06_1 The_Tampa_Times_1931_12_07_8 The Tampa Tribune, Monday, December 7, 1931 The Tampa Tribune (Tampa, Florida) · Wed, Nov 6, 1929 · Page 6 The Tampa Times (Tampa, Florida) · Fri, Dec 11, 1931 · Page 12 The_Tampa_Times_1931_12_26_15

 The Tampa Tribune, Sunday, May 23, 1909, p.
 5 The Tampa Tribune (Tampa, Florida) · Fri, Mar 22, 1907 · Page 12